When to Seek Professional Help for AI Anxiety

 You Can't Stop the Thoughts

 AI-related worries intrude constantly — while eating, showering, trying to relax.
 You've tried to "just stop thinking about it" and can't.
-The thoughts feel sticky and circular, looping back no matter what you do.
+These intrusive thoughts about AI feel sticky and circular, looping back no matter what you do.

 Your Sleep Is Wrecked

 You lie awake running worst-case AI scenarios.
 You wake up at 3 AM with your heart racing about job loss or AI takeover.
+Our AI sleep anxiety guide has specific techniques for breaking this cycle.
 Sleep disruption lasting more than two weeks is a strong signal.

 Physical Symptoms Are Showing Up

-Your body is keeping score: tension headaches, jaw clenching, stomach problems, chest tightness, muscle pain, or a racing heart when AI topics come up.
+Your body is keeping score: tension headaches, jaw clenching, stomach problems, chest tightness, muscle pain, or a racing heart when AI topics come up — all signs of AI-related physical stress.
+The relentless pace of AI developments can compound these symptoms into AI change fatigue.
 These aren't "just stress" — they're your nervous system stuck in threat mode.

 You're Having Panic Attacks

 Sudden episodes of intense fear with physical symptoms — racing heart, difficulty breathing, dizziness, feeling like you're dying or losing control.
+Our guide to AI panic attacks explains what's happening in your body.
 Even one panic attack triggered by AI worry is worth discussing with a professional.

 Your Work Performance Is Declining

-You can't focus because you're constantly scanning for signs that AI will replace you.
+You can't focus because you're constantly scanning for signs that AI will replace you — a form of AI performance anxiety that feeds on itself.
 Projects slip.
 Deadlines pass.
-The irony: anxiety about AI threatening your job is now actually threatening your job.
+The fear of AI job replacement becomes a self-fulfilling prophecy — the irony: anxiety about AI threatening your job is now actually threatening your job.

 You're Withdrawing from People

-You've pulled away from friends, family, or colleagues.
+You've pulled away from friends, family, or colleagues — or you've noticed turning to AI companions for comfort instead of real people.
 Maybe because talking about AI upsets you.
 Maybe because you feel like no one understands.
-Maybe because you're embarrassed by how much this is affecting you.
+Maybe because you're embarrassed by how much this is affecting you — especially if AI-related shame makes you feel like your fears aren't valid.
+This kind of withdrawal can deepen into genuine AI-related loneliness.

 You've Lost Interest in Things You Used to Enjoy

 Hobbies feel pointless.
 Social activities feel hollow.
 The things that used to recharge you don't work anymore.
+If you feel like your core identity has been shaken — not just your job, but your sense of self — that may be an AI identity crisis.
 This overlap with existential dread and depression symptoms is common and important to address.

 You're Self-Medicating

 Drinking more than usual.
 Using substances to quiet the worry.
 Binge-eating or restricting food.
 Spending excessively on courses or tools driven by AI FOMO as a way to feel "in control."
+Or you've developed compulsive AI use patterns — unable to stop checking, prompting, or engaging with AI tools even when it's making things worse.
 These are coping mechanisms that create new problems.

 You Feel Hopeless About the Future

 Not just worried — genuinely hopeless.
 "What's the point of trying?"
 "Nothing I do will matter."
 "The future is already decided."
-If this hopelessness extends beyond AI into a general sense that life is meaningless, please reach out for help now.
+This sense of learned helplessness around AI can calcify quickly.
+When hopelessness becomes the dominant feeling, AI anxiety may have crossed into AI-related depression.
+If this extends beyond AI into a general sense that life is meaningless, please reach out for help now.

 Your Relationships Are Suffering

 Arguments with your partner about how much time you spend reading AI news.
 Snapping at your kids.
-Avoiding social gatherings because you can't handle small talk about technology.
-When anxiety damages your closest bonds, it's time.
+Avoiding social gatherings because social anxiety around AI conversations makes small talk about technology unbearable.
+When AI anxiety damages your closest relationships, it's time.

 You're Experiencing Derealization

 Reality feels "off."
-You question whether people are real, whether content is AI-generated, whether your own thoughts are truly yours.
+You question whether people are real, whether content is AI-generated, whether your own thoughts are truly yours — anxieties that overlap with fears about AI consciousness.
 The world feels like a simulation.
 This is a serious symptom that responds well to treatment.
 Learn more in our AI psychosis and derealization guide.

 Self-Help Isn't Working

 You've tried breathing exercises, limiting news, talking to friends, journaling — and the anxiety hasn't budged.
-This doesn't mean you failed.
+Whether it's burnout from trying to keep up with AI, feeling overwhelmed by the pace of AI change, or spiraling worry, this doesn't mean you failed.
 It means you need a different level of support, the same way a broken bone needs more than a bandage.

 - Thoughts of self-harm or suicide